castillocarlosr/Prework-CodeChallenges/README.md

 Given a matrix of integers.
 Return the sum of each row in a single dimensional array.

 -The console will ask "the user" to enter the number of rows the user wants.
--The console will ask "the user" to enter the number of columns the user wants.
+<br />-The console will ask "the user" to enter the number of columns the user wants.

--The console will display a 2-D array with the number of rows and columns entered.
+<br />-The console will display a 2-D array with the number of rows and columns entered.
--The integers will be randomly be generated from negative 99 to positive 99.
+<br />-The integers will be randomly be generated from negative 99 to positive 99.
--The console will display the results on the next line.
+<br />-The console will display the results on the next line.

 #### Sample Input
 ```csharp